Monte-Carlo Simulation: Blackjack

 Once you have written up your assignment, give the page the label:

-You can give any wiki page a label using the label field at the bottom of the page.
-The label is different from the title.
+You can give any page a label when you're editing it using the label field at the bottom of the page.

 Do not put code on your writeup page or anywhere it can be publicly accessed.
-To hand in code, put it in your handin folder on the Courses fileserver.
-Create a directory for each project inside the private folder inside your username folder.
+To hand in code, attach it to an email and send it to the prof. Hopefully, you'll have a handin folder on the Academics file server.